ColumbusGoClub/ColumbusGoClub.github.io/README.md

 - [ ] link this page to the google form LibraryForm so that it inputs data there

 ### youthsignup.html
-- [ ] check to see if it properly takes input
+- [x] check to see if it properly takes input
-- [ ] fix dropdown so that it matches style of the page (CSS if available in the checkin.css file)
+- [x] fix dropdown so that it matches style of the page (CSS if available in the checkin.css file)
+- [ ] point to min.css file

 ### youthgamerecords.html
 - [ ] create a page in which youth can record their game results, or perhaps a teacher can record it for them